oasis-tcs/ubl/README.md

 Recall that only the first declaration of a given general entity is respected.
 This allows prototypical declarations to be maintained after the active declaration is specified in the file.

 There are a number of SYSTEM general entities whose content is not edited by hand.
-Rather, they are generated from the inputs of other configuration files `UBL-{version}-Party-summary-information.xml` and `UBL-{version}-Schema-summary-information.xml` that are the responsibility of the maintainer to make consistent with their expectations of the hub document.
+Rather, they are generated from the inputs of other configuration files `UBL-Party-summary-information.xml` and `UBL-Schema-summary-information.xml` that are the responsibility of the maintainer to make consistent with their expectations of the hub document.

-Source files, processing stylesheets, and resulting entities generated or used in the building of the hub document:
+Source files, processing stylesheets, and resulting entities generated or used in the building of the hub document - EDIT THE XML FILES ONLY DO NOT EDIT THE ENTITIES (`-ent.xml`) DIRECTLY AS YOUR EDITS WILL BE IGNORED:
-- `UBL.xml` is the raw main hub document that gets massaged, assembled, and processed in the final `UBL-{version}.xml`
+- [`UBL.xml`](UBL.xml) is the raw main hub document that gets massaged, assembled, and processed in the final `UBL-{version}.xml`
-- `UBL-{prevVersion}-modified.xml` is the final `UBL-{prevVersion}.xml` hub document from the previous version of UBL possibly modified from the original; this is processed by `hub2processSummary.xsl`:
-  - `summary-processes-ent.xml`
-- `UBL-{version}-Party-summary-information.xml` processed by `partydoc2db.xsl`:
+- [`UBL-Party-summary-information.xml`](UBL-Party-summary-information.xml) processed by `partydoc2db.xsl`:
   - `summary-parties-ent.xml`
-- `UBL-{version}-Schema-summary-information.xml` processed by `schemadoc2db.xsl`:
+- [`UBL-Schema-summary-information.xml`](UBL-Schema-summary-information.xml) processed by `schemadoc2db.xsl`:
   - `summary-namespaces-ent.xml`
   - `summary-schemas-ent.xml`
   - `summary-examples-ent.xml`
+- `UBL-{prevVersion}-modified.xml` is the final monolithic `UBL-{prevVersion}.xml` hub document from the previous version of UBL possibly modified from the original; this is processed by `hub2processSummary.xsl`:
+  - `summary-processes-ent.xml`
 - the artefacts building process creates the following four entity files for comparing current versions to old versions:
   - `old2newDoc-from-previous-version-documents-ent.xml`
   - `old2newDoc-from-previous-version-library-ent.xml`